This article is more than one year old.

 The house is now a popular venue for ghost hunters and paranormal researchers who visit the property still log countless paranormal occurrences to this day.

-Down 12.
+No Change2.
 Chillingham Castle, Alnwick

 The castle's haunted reputation is well known and it has played host to the 'Most Haunted' team as well as other paranormal television shows.
 The most prevalent at the castle include the ghost of a Spanish witch who is said to have put a curse on the castle which is said to bring bad luck on anyone who steals from the castle.